Don’t Be A Jerk is good advice in life in general, at Hamilton’s Committee of Adjustment, it’s important.

 231 York Road, Dundas

-In one, the developers agent for 231 York Road in Dundas once again proved that being a jerk at Committee of Adjustment is near a good idea.
+In one, the developers agent for 231 York Road in Dundas once again proved that being a jerk at Committee of Adjustment is never a good idea.

 The developer was seeking a series of variances as the first step towards building six single detached homes.
 The property has been to two OMB hearings the developer loss, and OMB has provided clear direction for the future development.